neoparadigm/mw-wiki/README.md

 Built by [neoparadigm](https://github.com/neoparadigm) · Inspired by [Andrej Karpathy](https://github.com/karpathy) · Powered by the Modern Workplace community

-*This wiki empowers practitioners.
+*This wiki empowers practitioners, subject matter experts, engineers.
 It does not replace the community that built it.*

 </div>